 Plan to arrive at the course location at least 20 minutes before the scheduled start time.
 If you arrive after the course has started, you will not be allowed to join the course.
 Course fees are not refundable in this situation.

 - Your current learner rider licence

 - Your motorcycle.
 It must be registered and in roadworthy condition, with a current number plate and L plate attached.
-You will not be allowed to complete the course if your motorcycle is not registered, not roadworthy or not on the LAM's list.
+You will not be allowed to complete the course if your motorcycle is not registered, not roadworthy or not on the approved motorcycles for novice riders list.

 Check with your rider training provider for details on what you need to wear and any other requirements for training.